Interacting spin-3/2 fermions in a Luttinger semimetal: Competing phases and their selection in the global phase diagram: Introduction

-The effects of electronic interactions on spin-3/2 fermions are addressed within the framework of an extended Hubbardlike model, composed of only the short-range components of repulsive Coulomb interactions.~\footnote{In this work we neglect the long-range tail of the Coulomb interaction.
-When the chemical potential is pinned at the band touching point, long-range Coulomb interaction can give rise to an infrared stable non-Fermi liquid fixed point~\cite{Abrikosov1, Abrikosov2, balents-kim}, which, may however be unstable toward the formation of an excitonic phase~\cite{kohn, Herbut-1, herbut-1a}.
-By contrast, at finite chemical doping long-range interaction suffers conventional Thomas-Fermi screening and becomes short-ranged in nature.
-A systematic incorporation of the long-range interaction into our discussion is left for a future investigation.} Due to the vanishing density of states (DoS) in a Luttinger system (namely, $\varrho(E) \sim \sqrt{E}$), sufficiently weak short-range interactions are irrelevant perturbations.
+Due to the vanishing density of states (DoS) in a Luttinger system (namely, $\varrho(E) \sim \sqrt{E}$), sufficiently weak short-range interactions are irrelevant perturbations.
 Therefore, any ordering takes place at finite coupling.
 We here employ a renormalization group (RG) analysis to construct various cuts of the global phase diagram at zero as well as finite chemical doping [see Figs.~\ref{Fig:FiniteT_Summary}, ~\ref{Fig:swave_IsotropicLSM} and ~\ref{Fig:dwaves_IsotropicLSM}], and combine it with mean-field analysis to gain insight into the organizing principle among distinct broken-symmetry phases (BSPs)~\footnote{All cuts of the global phase diagram are obtained from a RG analysis, accounting for interaction effects on Luttinger fermions.
-Such an RG analysis can only predict the phase boundaries between the Luttinger (semi)metal and various BSPs.
-However, our RG analysis is not applicable inside a BSP and cannot capture order-order transitions.
-The color fillings in Figs.~\ref{Fig:FiniteT_Summary}, ~\ref{Fig:swave_IsotropicLSM}, ~\ref{Fig:dwaves_IsotropicLSM}, ~\ref{Fig:GlobalPD_Intro_FS}, ~\ref{Fig:T1uMagnetg4smallalpha} and ~\ref{Fig:GlobalPD_Intro_noFS} are implemented solely for the clarity of presentation. }.
+Such an RG analysis can only predict the phase boundaries between the Luttinger (semi)metal and various BSPs in an unbiased fashion.
+However, our RG analysis is not applicable deep inside a BSP (depicted as gray shaded regions in Figs.~\ref{Fig:FiniteT_Summary}, ~\ref{Fig:swave_IsotropicLSM}, ~\ref{Fig:dwaves_IsotropicLSM}, ~\ref{Fig:GlobalPD_Intro_FS}, ~\ref{Fig:T1uMagnetg4smallalpha} and ~\ref{Fig:GlobalPD_Intro_noFS}) and cannot capture order-order transitions.
+When a cut of the phase diagram accommodates two competing phases, as in Fig.~\ref{Fig:FiniteT_Summary}, ~\ref{Fig:swave_IsotropicLSM}, ~\ref{Fig:dwaves_IsotropicLSM}, ~\ref{Fig:GlobalPD_Intro_FS}, and ~\ref{Fig:GlobalPD_Intro_noFS}, inside the ordered phase typically there exists a regime of coexistence (as the corresponding order-parameters never fully commute with each other, see Sec.~IIB3 and Sec.~\ref{SubSec:SelectionRule}), with two pure phases on either side of it.
+Such coexistence can be captured by standard mean-field analysis, which goes beyond the scope of the present discussion.}.
 A gist of our findings can be summarized as follows.

 1. By computing the reconstructed band structure (within the mean-field approximation) we organize dominant BSPs according to the condensation energy and entropy gains.
 Results are summarized in Fig.~\ref{Fig:energyentropy}.
 We note that while the stiffness (uniform or anisotropic) of the band gap measures the condensation energy gain, the amount of gapless quasiparticles (resulting in power-law scaling of DoS at low energies) measures the entropy inside the ordered phase.
 All cuts of the global phase diagram (obtained from a RG analysis) show that the low (high) temperature phase yields larger condensation energy (entropy) gain, see Fig.~\ref{Fig:FiniteT_Summary}.